valyakin/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

 <div class="white-block">
     <h4>There are so many things and buttons in the wallet, do you have a guide for the wallet?</h4>
     <p>
         For things that are not self-explanatry, there are plenty of articles, examples and even videos explaining how to use the wallet.
-Simply search for them using your favorite search engine or check out <a href="">Obyte Tutorials</a>.
+Simply search for them using your favorite search engine or check out <a href="https://medium.com/obyte-help" target="_blank">Obyte Tutorials</a>.
     </p>
 </div>